It is compulsory to complete all stages of the programme.

 It is important to us that the projects we run in country have development impact on the communities we work in.
 In many cases, we have been working in these communities for many years and you are adding to the impact we have.

 Active citizenship is the active engagement of people in their own societies, in pursuit of social benefits beyond family and friends.
 Such engagement builds stronger societies that play an active role in community and national development.
 By August 2016, ICS will create a global community of more than 14,000 active citizens – a lasting legacy of young people contributing positively to their communities and to fighting poverty.
 We want to help you become an active and engaged citizen through Action at Home and beyond.

-In 2012, Restless Development and VSO introduced Voices For Development to our ICS programme.
-Voices for Development is a programme enhancement that enables us to give our volunteers additional support and training throughout their time on ICS in media and capturing stories from the people they meet on their placement.
-We then encourage our volunteers to share their experiences once they are home as part of their Action at Home.
+We encourage our volunteers to share their experiences once they are home as part of their Action at Home.
 Our volunteers have done this in a variety of ways including; making videos, writing blogs and, telling their story through local and national media.

-"For anybody reading this between the ages of 18-25, I’d strongly encourage you to apply for ICS.
-This is a great chance for you to go abroad and develop invaluable life skills.
+"For anybody between the ages of 18-25, I’d strongly encourage you to apply for ICS.
+This is a great chance for you to go overseas and develop invaluable life skills.
 You just need to be a young, enthusiastic and open minded person!" - Jordan, ICS volunteer, Nepal.

 For more information read our FAQs,

 T: 0207 633 3372

 T: 0208 780 7400